pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 The first two lines were explained a little earlier, so there is no need to explain them again.
 Then, we import all the functions from the crates that we need.

-> Also, keep in mind that the last line is a must in your code and that it doesn't run without it as it handles the faults and detects both Rust panics as well as HardFaults raised by the Cortex-M processor.
+> Also, keep in mind that the last line is a must in your code and that it doesn't run without it, as it handles the faults and detects both Rust panics, as well as HardFaults raised by the Cortex-M processor.

 I'll be explaining what each function does: